Slip over liquid-infused gratings in the singular limit of a nearly inviscid lubricant: Introduction

 For the zero-solid-fraction grating geometry, the imposed shear is entirely supported by the lubricant.
 Accordingly, this scenario introduces a new \emph{singular} limit in which the effective slip length diverges: that where the lubricant viscosity is vanishingly small.
 This previously unexplored singular limit is practically significant as it characterizes the maximum potential for drag reduction of SLIPS.
 As such, the motivation for studying it parallels that for the singular small-solid-fraction limit of the inviscid-lubricant scenario.
 In light of the above, the majority of our paper is concerned with an asymptotic analysis of the grating geometry in the singular limit of a nearly inviscid lubricant.
 We shall focus on the longitudinal grating problem, which is simpler and associated with larger slip lengths than its transverse counterpart.
 Similarly to analyses of the above-mentioned small-solid-fraction limit, we shall employ matched asymptotic expansions \citep{Hinch:book} in conjunction with conformal mappings \citep{Brown:book}.

 While the singular nature of the nearly-inviscid limit is evident, the corresponding scaling of the effective slip length is not.
 Let $\lambda_*$ denote this scaling, and $\mu=\mu_*^-/\mu_*^+$ the ratio of the interior-to-exterior viscosities.
-By conservation of momentum, the imposed shear stress $\mu_*^+G_*$ must balance the average stress at the liquid-liquid interface.
-In the limit $\mu\ll1$, it is intuitive to anticipate that the exterior flow is dominated by a uniform slip stream, which in light of \eqref{far field intro extended} should scale as $v_*=G_*\lambda_*$.
+By an integral force balance, the imposed shear stress $\mu_*^+G_*$ must balance the average stress at the liquid-liquid interface.
+In the limit $\mu\ll1$, it is intuitive to anticipate that the exterior flow is dominated by a uniform slip stream, which in light of \eqref{far field intro extended} should be of magnitude $v_*=G_*\lambda_*$.
 Since both the velocity and shear stress are continuous at the interface, the latter can be estimated as $\mu^-_*v_*/\ell_*$, where $\ell_*$ is a length scale characterizing the interior flow --- perhaps the groove width, or its depth?
 This argument, which follows the classical scaling approach of \citet{Ybert:07}, yields the singular scaling $\lambda_*/\ell_* = O(1/\mu)$.
 This scaling is built into Yan and Kowal's model for slip over a grating geometry \citep{Yan:24}.
 Some scrutiny reveals that it is also consistent with the more general models proposed by \citet{Schonecker:14} and \citet{Nizkaya:14}, when these are degenerated to a grating geometry and reduced in the nearly-inviscid limit.

 Nonetheless, our analysis will reveal that the $\mu^{-1}$ scaling is actually \emph{erroneous}, except in a lubrication-like limit corresponding to extremely shallow grooves.
 Indeed, the above scaling arguments overlook the formation of boundary layers, of \emph{exponentially small} extent, about the tips of the zero-thickness ridges.
 At leading order, the applied shear is entirely supported by the localized flow in these tip regions.
 This delicate balance, in turn, implies an effective slip length that turns out to scale as $\mu^{-1/2}$.